NYPL/ami-preservation/docs/pages/ami-handling.md

 NYPL recognizes that some media may pose challenges to capture or may not be able to be captured due to extremely poor condition or other circumstances.
   * If media exhibit audiovisual artifacts inherent to their source formats or conditions that impact the quality of transfer, but do not prevent a full capture, such artifacts must be described in the metadata signal notes.
   * If an object is not captured, the object must be listed in the required capture issues report, described in the documentation section of this RFP:
-  * Capture issues reports must adhere to the [provided template]:(https://docs.google.com/spreadsheets/d/1ay84VeqSbn37bn73NQSWwkTUFZ2dR9Cof6kTAnyRgHI/edit#gid=668946701)
+  * Capture issues reports must adhere to the [provided template: ](https://docs.google.com/spreadsheets/d/1ay84VeqSbn37bn73NQSWwkTUFZ2dR9Cof6kTAnyRgHI/edit#gid=668946701)
   * **Capture Issue Category**: Issues that result in an an object not being captured must be described in the report using the following categories, with additional notes provided as needed. **If additional categories are required, NYPL must approve before they are used**:
     * playback issue
     * condition issue